dovecot/documentation/docs/core/man/doveconf.1.md

     Settings groups are included in `:INCLUDE` lines.
 The includes are processed last, after all filters have been applied, so all settings inside the groups can be overridden.

+    When followed by a *command* argument, **-F** *command* [*args* ...] executes *command* instead of printing anything, passing it the parsed configuration in a file descriptor whose number is given in the `DOVECOT_CONFIG_FD` environment variable.
+Any arguments after
+    *command* are passed to it untouched.
+This is used internally by Dovecot's own programs to load their configuration and is not normally run directly.

 **-f** *filter*
 :   Show the matching configuration for the specified *filter*